soulo3760/onlineQuiz/README.md

-#PROJECT TITLE
+# PROJECT TITLE
 ONline QUIZ
-#PROJECT DESCRIPTION
+# PROJECT DESCRIPTION
 lets know how much the student knows after 3 weeks at moringa... the competition is stiff among the students, only the best can make the cut point
 # Demo
 Here is a live link to the webpage (https://github.com/soulo3760?tab=repositories/)

+Setup/Installation Requirements
+javascript enabled webbrowsers

-#Behavior Driven Development
+# Behavior Driven Development

 student answers the quiz and selects best answer based on multiple choices. there are 4 questions program cannot runs only after the user answers all question. otherwise they are returned to the quiz unaswered.

-#Tech
+# Tech
 languages and tools:

 ~ HTML- HTML